yellowdog/python-examples/README.md

 yd-create resources_1.json <resources_2.json, ...>
 ```

-### Resource Update
+#### Resource Update

 Resources are updated by re-running the `yd-create` command with the same (edited) resource specifications.
-Update operations will prompt the user for approval: as in other commands, this can be overridden using the `--yes` command line option.
+Update operations will normally prompt the user for approval, but as in other commands this can be overridden using the `--yes` command line option.

 The update action will create any resources that are not already present in the Platform, and it will update any resources that are already present.
 The command does not check for specific differences, so an unchanged resource specification will still cause an update.

-### Resource Removal
+#### Resource Removal

 Resources are removed by running the `yd-remove` command, with the same form of resource specifications.
 For example: